VirtuBox/ubuntu-nginx-web-server/docs/README.md

 sudo systemctl restart memcached
 ```

-If you do not use memcached, you can safely stop and disable it :
+If you do not use memcached, you can safely stop it and disable it :

 ```bash
 sudo systemctl stop memcached